U.S. Entry Visa Sticker/Stamp Requirements

 Remember to Update the ISO

-Students are advised to update their visa sticker/stamp information by logging into their iMIT Portal account (through “Full Client Services for Students”) and navigating to the “Admission” section on the left sidebar menu, select “Visa Interview & Approval”, and complete the e-Forms.
+Students are advised to update their visa sticker/stamp information by logging into their iMIT Portal account (through “Full Client Services for Students”), navigating to the “Admission” section on the left sidebar menu, selecting “Visa Interview & Approval”, and completing the e-Forms.
 This process enables the ISO to access current data on students and their visa sticker/stamp processing times, aiding us in assisting other students who inquire about visa wait and processing times.

 Additional Questions?